thepaqui/42_Libft_test_main/README.md

 HOW TO USE:

-Compile this main with your own libft.a and run ./a.out
+Compile this main with your own libft.a and run your program.

-Running ./a.out will test everything (bonus functions included)
+Running the program without argumants will test everything (bonus functions included).

-Running it with a test code will only test the function associated with the code.
+Running it with a test code as an argument will only test the function associated with the code.

-To know the test codes, check out test_codes.txt
+To know the test codes, check out test_codes.txt.